BSI-Bund/secvisogram/README.md

 When leaving a view without saving, e.g. reloading the application, a warning is displayed, and the user must confirm prior to leaving the page.

+The `document/tracking/engine` data of new documents will be prefilled with `name` and `version` of Secvisogram.
+When running with the [CSAF CMS Server](https://github.com/secvisogram/csaf-cms-backend), the backend will manage these fields along with the tracking id, and revision history.

 [(back to top)](#bsi-secvisogram-csaf-20-web-editor)

 ### Form Editor